rzzzwilson/pyMail/README.rst

 automatically put the received address into the "collected" address book.
 It will be possible to move one or more entries from "collected" to "main".

-The address book should be kept on-disk in a form that lends itself to moving address book data to another application.
+The address books should be kept on-disk in a form that lends itself to moving address book data to another application.
 Could have small apps that dump the address book in various forms.